Updated: December 17, 2024

 Owners of shares in Portuguese real estate with a value of more than €600,001 are subject to the additional property tax AIMI.

-AIMI is charged on real estate assets that are held by natural or legal Portuguese residents who own property that has a high Tax Asset Value (VPT).
+AIMI is a tax charged on real estate assets that are held by natural or legal Portuguese residents who own property that has a high Tax Asset Value (VPT).

 An individual who owns the property is eligible for a €600,000 allowance.
 This means that you will be exempt from AIMI.
 Couples who own a home together are taxed jointly, which means if you and your partner jointly own a home in Portugal and the property is valued at more than €1.2 million, AIMI tax will apply.